 Helping Africa meet its water challenges

-The AWF helps African countries meet the goals and targets for the water and sanitation sector set by the Millennium Development Goals 2015 and the African Water Vision 2025.
+The AWF helps African countries achieve the objectives and targets set by the Sustainable Development Goals - 2030 for the water and sanitation sector, and by the African Water Vision for 2025.

 The AWF mission